 Wagram 1809 is the first in a series of games designed to place an emphasis upon command at the individual formation level.
 Formations will be Corps in this game.

-The Formation Command system requires both players to make a series of difficult battlefield decisions, usually with insufficient resources available.
+The system requires both players to make a series of difficult battlefield decisions, usually with insufficient resources available.

-This gets achieved through a unique Command system using Formation cards which will retain information about Cohesion (which affects Morale), Commands given and the readiness of Formations to fulfill actions required.
+This gets achieved through a unique Command system using Formation displays which will retain information about Cohesion (which affects Morale), Commands given and the readiness of Formations to fulfill actions required.

 If the wrong Commands are issued at the start of the turn, the player will not be able to 'change course' during the turn, but will have to live with the consequences.

 This will keep the map as clean and uncluttered as possible, because a lot of the action is going on ‘off board’.
 There will only be, at most, three counters per hex (excluding Leader)– maximum of 2 units plus a morale status marker.